WalletHub reviews are mostly positive, but let’s take a deeper look into exactly who WalletHub is, and what they do.

 The main credit score used by virtually all lenders is a FICO credit score calculated by a company called Fair Issacs.
 For most people, a FICO is what they mean when they are talking about a real credit score.
 However, there are others.
 They are just less commonly used by lenders.

 One of the “other credit scores” is called a VantageScore, which is a credit score product jointly created by the three credit bureaus.
 These scores are often derisively referred to as FAKO scores in the personal finance community because they aren’t used often by lenders.
-In other words, the credit score you get from WalletHub is unlikely to exactly match the score your lender would pull when deciding whether or not to give you a loan.
+In other words, the credit score you get from WalletHub is unlikely to exactly match the score your lender would pull when deciding whether to give you a loan.
 (See here for more information on credit score differences.)

 Here is my recent Digits review.